Blueprint Travelers

 Jump to

-New Zealand is made up of many islands but only two of them are populated.
-The South Island, while less populated, tends to have more of a draw for tourists due to the wild nature and number of adventure activities that are hosted on that island.
+New Zealand is made up of many islands but only two of them are have the majority of the population.
+The South Island, while less populated, tends to have more of a draw for tourists due to the wild nature and number of adventure activities that are popular on that island.
 The North Island of New Zealand is definitely more populous, containing the two of the biggest cities of the country, Auckland and Wellington.
 So if everyone is telling you to visit the South Island, is the North Island worth visiting?

 The tropical forests of the North Island of New Zealand are breathtaking